 Lastly, we are not commanded to wait until God has changed our circumstances, fixed our problems, or even made to feel emotionally better to begin expressing our gratitude to Him.
 His mere presence in all things should be enough to change the outlook regarding our problems.
 It is why we as Christians always have hope unlike the pessimist who’s perspective dwells on what God has elected not to do (or provide) rather than what He has done.

-Let us in this season of Thanksgiving, take heart in the commandment of 1 Thessalonians 5:18 and fully extend our gratitude to our Lord Jesus Christ.
+In this season of Thanksgiving, take heart in the commandment of 1 Thessalonians 5:18 and fully extend your gratitude to the Lord Jesus Christ.